 Working in Calgary

-Further encouraging signs for expats working in Calgary (or planning to do so) are the low tax rates in the city (14 percent, with no payroll tax) – the lowest in the country, and implemented as an incentive for new business ventures; and the fact that 23 percent of the city's 1.3 million population are foreign-born.
+Further encouraging signs for expats working in Calgary (or planning to do so) are the low tax rates in the city (14 percent, with no payroll tax).
+These are the lowest in the country and were implemented as an incentive for new business ventures.
 Calgary also lays claim to the highest average personal income in Canada.

 The backbone of Calgary's economy is, of course, the energy sector – and this is where the greatest demand for skilled foreign expats and labourers is found.
 BP, EnCana, Imperial Oil, Suncor Energy, Shell, TransCanada and Nexen Inc. all have a major presence in Calgary, and as the oil boom continues, they are all actively (even aggressively) looking for expat foreign professionals to join their ranks.
 Engineers and geologists are most sought-after, but accountants, financial service providers and IT specialists are also in high demand.